hmage/norm/README.md

 If software uses autotools to configure itself, no other bash functions are needed to successfully compile.
 There are [other functions](norm_common.functions) in case you need to do more, their names and comments should be self explanatory.

-To see a complex example, you can take a look at [how gcc is built](packages/gcc) with in-tree compilation of it's dependencies.
+To see a more complex example, take a look at [how vlc is built](packages/vlc).

 ## Reporting bugs